Panch Prayag : Five Sacred Confluences of Alaknanda River

 At Sonprayag, the confluence of Vasukiganga River and Mandakini River takes place.
 Sonprayag is situated near to the Temple of Kedarnath at an elevation of 6000 feet.
 From Sonprayag, the trek to Kedarnath Temple begins and this place acts as a point where pilgrims leave their vehicles and start trekking to Kedarnath Temple.
 The famous temple of Triyuginarayan is situated 12Km from Sonprayag and it is believed that from the temple premises Lord Vishnu watched the Marriage Ceremony of Lord Shiva and Goddess Parvati.

-Keshav Prayag is the confluence of Alaknanda River and Saraswati River.
+Keshav Prayag is the confluence of the Alaknanda River and Saraswati River.
 Keshav Prayag lies en route to Satopanth Glacier near village Mana and it is visible from there.
-The famous Bhim Pul build by Bhim (a character from Epic Mahabharat) lies on Saraswati River.
+The famous Bhim Pul build by Bhim (a character from Epic Mahabharat) lies on the Saraswati River.
 It is believed that at Keshav Prayag, River Saraswati goes underground and meets River Ganges and River Yamuna at Allahabad.

 Kedar Prayag (Confluence of Bhagirathi River and Kedar Ganga Ganga)

-Kedar Prayag is the confluence of Bhagirathi River and the Kedar Ganga River.
+Kedar Prayag is the confluence of the Bhagirathi River and the Kedar Ganga River.
 Kedarprayag lies en route to Gangotri-Gaumukh trekking.
 Kedar Ganga River originates from the Kedartaal and considered as the contribution of Lord Shiva to Bhagirathi River.
 Kedartaal is fed from the melting of snow form peaks like Thalay Sagar, Meru, Bhrigupanth, and Mt.
 Shivling from there the rivers flow downstream and joins Bhagirathi River near Bhagirathi falls.
 The water of Kedar Ganga River prior to the confluence is considered extremely holy and it is used for worship of Lord Shiva.